wrapperband/OpenTrafficSurvey/README.md

 The Template spreadsheet contains data from a real world test case and the documentation compares various data collection measurements, calculates errors and variability and  observations from the test data collected.

+The system has been developed and tested at test site, all data, analysis and estimates from real data at the test site.
+The document is published publicly for use by all parties.

 **Open Traffic Survey : History of development**

 The Open Traffic Survey is the result of "6 years work" (not contiguous) monitoring and analysing the traffic on a minor road in Oldham.